Welcome to the ultimate backpacking Los Angeles travel guide!

 The best way to get around whilst backpacking Los Angeles depends on what you plan on doing.
 Really, I would try to avoid driving at all costs if you plan to stick around the city center and Hollywood.
 There is simply no need to rent a car if you spend most of your time in those two places.

 The traffic in Los Angeles is part of the reason I will never live in Southern California again, so help me God.
-Driving in LA traffic is stressful and unpleasant.
+Driving in LA traffic is stressful and unpleasant, and Los Angeles public transportation leaves much to be desired.

 The metro is the best way to get between Los Angeles and Hollywood.
 A one-way fare is $1.75.
 If you plan on taking the metro multiple times in one day go for a metro day pass, as its cheaper ($7).